Futski-III/Arduino-Fast-Clock/README.md

   **Note** This library may conflict with the NewLiquidCrystal library.
 If you have NewLiquidCrystal library installed, you may need to uninstall it and use this library instead.
 * __TM1637Display__ by Avishay [Get it here on GitHub](https://github.com/avishorp/TM1637)

+  **Note** As of4/10/2018, there is a bug in this library which prevents it from being seen by the ArduinoIDE.
+This can be easily fixed by finding the TM1637 library in your libraries folder.
+Open the library.properties file and add **maintainer=** as a new row in the file.
 * __DS3232RTC__ by Jack Christensen [Get it here on GitHub](https://github.com/JChristensen/DS3232RTC)
 * __Bounce2__ by Thomas O Fredericks [Get it here on GitHub](https://github.com/thomasfredericks/Bounce2)
 * __TimeLib__ by Paul Stoffregen [Get it here on GitHub](https://github.com/PaulStoffregen/Time)